 Install the Proposify App Exchange App

-In Lightning, you can find the app exchange store by clicking the menu icon at the top left:
+In Lightning, you can find the app exchange store by selecting the nine-dot icon at the top left:

 A menu will appear asking who to install this for.
 Select install for admins only:

-Click the checkbox next to Yes, grant access to these third-party web sites, then click continue.
+Enable Yes, grant access to these third-party web sites, then select continue.

 The installation process will begin: